We Take Care of the Land and Communities that Take Care of Us

 Although we are not required to do all this, we are looking for ways to ensure the DSL always has a home in West Texas.
 This is just one example of how we use our entrepreneurial spirit and innovative ideas to make our communities and the land we depend on better.

 Key Facts about the dunes sagebrush lizard and the Sand Mining Industry:

-The dunes sagebrush lizard (DSL) inhabits dune complexes with shinnery oak vegetation in southeast New Mexico and west Texas.
+The DSL inhabits dune complexes with shinnery oak vegetation in southeast New Mexico and West Texas.
 Currently, estimates suggest that approximately 200,000 to 400,000 acres of potentially suitable habitat for DSL occurs across the range of the species.
-The U.S. Fish and Wildlife Service (USFWS) previously considered the DSL for listed as threatened or endangered, but determined in 2012 that listing was not warranted.
-Recently, some groups have expressed concern about the impacts of the sand mining on the DSL and its listing status.
+The U.S. Fish and Wildlife Service (USFWS) previously considered the DSL for listing as threatened or endangered, but determined in 2012 this action was not warranted.
+Although concerns have been raised that the sand mining activities could impact the DSL, these are largely unfounded.

 - Shinnery oak propagation & transplant

 - Dune Restoration